 We recommend listening the podcast on this topic with Professors Haase and Johner.

 The Johner Institute can support medical device manufacturers in the legally compliant use of machine learning methods.
-We also recommend reading this blog post from Professor Haase on this topic.
 Please feel free to contact us.